ACMWM/acmwm.github.io/_pages/events.md

 title: Events
 menu: Events
 ---

 ### Come Hang Out With Us!

 ![dance]({{ "/images/justdance.gif" | prepend: site.baseurl }})

-We meet every Thursday over Zoom from 5:30 PM to 6:30 PM.
+We meet every Thursday in the Integrated Science Center Room 2280 from 6:30 PM to 7:30 PM.
 Check out our weekly newsletter for the link!

 We also host a computer science faculty and student banquet each semester.